rsaz/rsaz/README.md

 <!-- Actual text -->
-## Hi there, I am Richard, software engineer and game developer. 👋
+## Hi there, I am Richard, Software Engineer and Game Developer. 👋

 ### You can find me on: [![Twitch][1.1]][1]    [![Site][1.2]][2]    [![LinkedIn][1.3]][3]    [![Youtube][1.4]][4]